IMUGP/nav-2020/README.md

 ## Notes
 This node should provide the PGN for the compass heading, latitude, longitude, heading, time, and IMU orientation roll pitch yaw (pitch roll yaw? which rotation sequence are we using).

+The BNO055 and GPS libraries need to be added.
+The libraries were pulled from the mbed website, looking for their repositories on Github so I can add the libraries like Dr. Evangelista instead of added the entire header and cpp files.

 ## Interface control
 This node must send heartbeat 126993 and ISO address claim 060928 plus Position, Rapid update: 129025